mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

    :align: right
    :scale: 50%

-Setting this preference will display an Emergency Stop button in Action Bar of most of the Main Screens.
+If this preference is enabled |ED| will display an Emergency Stop button in Action Bar of most of the Main Screens.

 Clicking this button will attempt to quickly stop all locos controlled by the device / phone.
 Locos controlled by other people/devices are not stopped.